PimLef/ansible-dnsmasq/README.md

 ### DNS settings

-One or more upstream DNS servers can can be specified with the variable `dnsmasq_server`, e.g.:
+One or more upstream DNS servers can can be specified with the variable `dnsmasq_servers`.
+To specify a specific upstream server for a certain domain, use the `domain` & `server` attributes., e.g.:

 ```Yaml
     dnsmasq_upstream_servers: ns1.example.com